GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 - api: The Geyser api version your extension targets.
 - authors: The author(s) of the extension.
 To add more than one entry, separate entries with a comma.

+### Creating the main class

 The main class, the entrypoint for the extension, needs to [implement the 'Extension' interface provided by Geyser](https://github.com/GeyserMC/GeyserExampleExtension/blob/47614575a69bddecb241676215f3c9f9113db304/src/main/java/org/geyser/extension/exampleid/ExampleExtension.java#L10).
 That way, Geyser recognizes the extension, and gives you access to important methods - such as 'logger()', to get your extensions logger. <br>
 To see all the methods provided by that interface, see [here](https://github.com/GeyserMC/Geyser/blob/master/api/src/main/java/org/geysermc/geyser/api/extension/Extension.java).

-If you wish to register custom items, global resource packs (or soon, custom blocks and entities), you would need to subscribe to the event using the @Subscribe annotation, and register them in the event.
-You can find an example for custom items [here](/geyser/custom-items/#geyser-extensions).
+Unlike plugins, extensions do not have a 'onEnable' or 'onDisable' method.
+Instead, most actions are done in events at different stages during Geyser's lifecycle.
+Some important ones are:
+- `GeyserPreInitializeEvent`: This event is fired when Geyser starts to initialize.
+If you e.g. need to register extension commands that are configured in your config, you would need to load the config here to ensure that your config is ready before the GeyserDefineCommandsEvent is fired.
+- `GeyserPostInitializeEvent`: It is called when Geyser has completed initializing.
+The bulk of your code should go here, as the GeyserAPI is fully available at this stage.
+- `GeyserShutdownEvent`: Called when Geyser is shutting down.
+You can use this to e.g. save data, or clean up resources.

 The bulk of your code would go into the `GeyserPostInitializeEvent`, when Geyser is ready to accept & handle players.
 See below for an example:
 ```java
 @Subscribe
 public void onPostInitialize(GeyserPostInitializeEvent event) {